-2.10 Connecting the power supply
+2.10 Connecting the Power Supply and On/Off Switch

-The system is configured for a standard AT power supply.
-The AT connectors can only be plugged in one way and should install easily.
+The system is configured for a standard ATX power supply.
+The ATX connectors can only be plugged in one way and should install easily.

 Chapter 3: CPU Installation and Removal